jina-ai/fastapi-serve/docs/autoscaling/cpu/README.md

 }
 ```

 This finishes in about 49ms.
-Let's send a one request with intense workload.
+Let's send one request with an intense workload.

 ```bash
 curl -sX GET https://fastapi-2a94b25a5f.wolf.jina.ai/load/10000000000 | jq